-To begin a career as a Health Information Specialist, you can receive a degree or diploma through formal training at an Accredited College such as Arizona College.
+To begin a career as a health information specialist (or medical biller and coder), you can receive a degree or diploma through formal training at an Accredited College such as Arizona College.
 Although, certification is not required for a career as a Health Information specialist, certification is encouraged as it enhances your resume and can also set you apart from the competition.
 There are various types of certification, however, AHIMA (American Health Information Management Association) is an industry leader, and has been providing quality and tend-setting Health Information Management certification since 1928.

 According to AHIMA, here are a few reasons to pursue certification:

 - Opens the door to more opportunities for career advancement

 - Helps to reach short term goals, and increases long-term career success

 - Allows you to connect and network with fellow AHIMA-certified professionals

 - Associates you with AMIMA’s strong and long-standing reputation of integrity and excellence

 AHIMA offers 3 Coding Certification Examinations that are ideal for medical billers and coders, who are looking to certify their skills, enhance their resume and set themselves apart from the competition.

 - CCA-Certified Coding Associate.
 The CCA credential distinguishes coders by exhibiting commitment and demonstrating coding competencies across all settings, including both hospitals and physician practices.